fluent-plugins-nursery/fluent-stackprof/README.md

 ## Install

-`fluent-stackprof` is a command line utility which connects to your fluentd daemon from outside (it would be another host).
+`fluent-stackprof` is a command line utility which connects to your fluentd daemon from outside.
 Prepare ruby >= 2.1, and install as:

 ```